-When connecting servos, be careful because the servo header pins are not polarized.
+When connecting servos, be careful because it is possible to plug in a servo backwards.
 Make sure to connect your servos correctly, or they may be destroyed.
 The signal (usually white or yellow) wire should be closest to the PIC microcontroller, and the black wire should be closest to the edge of the board.
 Some servo connectors have a polarizing nub that indicates the signal lead; that notch should be above the servo number silkscreen on the PCB.